admin-ch/CovidCertificate-Documents/README.md

 ## Health status record

-- 2021-06-20, from 0947 to 1018: Covid certificate system was partially not available and no covid certificate could be created during this time.
+- 2021-06-20, from 0947 to 1018: Covid certificate system was partially not available and no covid certificate could have been created during this time.

 ## Global architecture